-Build a library of resources that academic staff can easily access, review and modify for their own use.
+Build a library of resources that teachers can easily access, review and modify for their own use.

 You’ve got a growing library of e-learning assets, things you’ve spent countless hours creating.
 So where do you keep these?
 Locked in your computer?
 What are they doing there?!
 Set your resources free.